 Where: 2532 15th St., Denver

 The Lowdown: Here in Colorado there is no shortage of mountain paradise so it’s only right that here in the capital city is a restaurant and bar that commemorates the outdoors.
 Forest Room 5 is a woodsy wonderland both inside and outside.
-Most notably — the outdoor area has fire pits and wood stump chairs that feels like a fancy campsite.
+Most notably — the outdoor area has fire pits and wood stump chairs that make it feel like a fancy campsite.
 The inside is all wooden with fake birds hanging from the ceiling above the bar, a bear statue and deer antlers on the wall.
 The food and cocktails are outdoor-inspired.
-Small plates include smoked trout dip ($10) and creamed cornbread ($6) — and for dinner, you can get a sandwich like the smoked bison ($13) with amber ale caramelized onion or a cast iron skillet pie ($13).
+Small plates include smoked trout dip ($10) and creamed cornbread ($6) — and for dinner, you can get a sandwich like the smoked bison ($13) with amber ale caramelized onion or a cast-iron skillet pie ($13).
 Many of the cocktails are named after books like the clockwork orange ($12) which is a mix of gin, St. Germain, dry and sweet vermouth and bitters.

 Best Date for: a fun, quirky and casual date.
 Good spot if you want to show that you’re “hip”